-In the late 1970’s and early 1980’s, two pioneers in marital research on far ends of this continent were quietly gathering data on how to create happy lasting relationships.
+In the late 1970s and early 1980s, two pioneers in marital research quietly gathered data on how to create happy lasting relationships.
 Dr. John Gottman and Dr. Susan Johnson’s work was initially known mostly among academic circles because, in the clinical arena, clinicians were still afraid of doing couples therapy.
-Gottman and Johnson’s research brought an unprecedented empirical foundation to what was often considered chaotic, unpredictable, and thankless couples therapy work.
-Today, Gottman and Johnson are considered two of the most influential figures in couples therapy, not just for academics but for clinicians as well.
+Gottman and Johnson’s research brought an unprecedented empirical foundation to what was often chaotic, unpredictable, and thankless couples therapy work.
+Today, Gottman and Johnson are two of the most influential figures in couples therapy, not just for academics but for clinicians as well.

 Difference in therapy approaches

 The philosophical and technical differences between their approaches to relationship research and therapy generated separate and passionate followers.
 Both researchers developed unique models of loving and successful adult relationships, but from different points of view and different sets of data.
 As Johnson noted about Gottman’s research, “What I loved about it was that it stayed close to the data.
 It stayed close to the reality, the real reality.”
 Dr. Gottman gave us a science of healthy relationships from systematic longitudinal and observational research on couples not in therapy.
 He focused on both couples in distress (the Disasters of Relationships) as well as couples in lasting, satisfying relationships (the Masters of Relationships).